-Milestone C curriculum includes an overview of various technical college majors and their typical flow into specific career tracks.
+Milestone C curriculum includes an overview of various technical college majors and their typical flow into specific engineering career tracks.
 The objective is to help students put into perspective how their current interests and aptitude can be translated into a college education and career.
-Emphasis will be on the differences between engineering disciplines, how college majors map to various career tracks, and how diverse sets of skills and experiences can be equally competent for the same position within the same organization.
+Emphasis is on the differences between various engineering disciplines and how diverse skill sets can be equally competent for the same position within the same organization.

 While lectures are kept to a minimum (approximately 19% of the program), students receive necessary instruction in basic flight dynamics, system engineering principles, and engineering management concepts to facilitate execution of the curriculum components outlined above.

 While parents and teachers are always welcome and encouraged to attend Milestone C programs, the last day of each program is a dedicated Family Day.
 Teachers, families, and friends are specifically invited on this day to witness the students' final presentations and the testing of their completed engineering products.